Isabel9422/Standier-Bootstrap/README.md

 # Standier - Bootstrap

-This is a website about a fictional business called Standier which has been developed with html, css and bootstrap.
+This is a website about a fictional business called Standier which has been developed with html and bootstrap.